nickola/stock-prices-storage/README.md

-Stock Prices Storage is a simple storage ([Clickhouse](https://clickhouse.yandex) is used as a database) for stock prices with adjusted prices calculaton (see [Josh Schertz article](https://joshschertz.com/2016/08/27/Vectorizing-Adjusted-Close-with-Python/) for more details).
+Stock Prices Storage is a simple storage ([Clickhouse](https://clickhouse.yandex) is used as a database) for stock prices with adjusted prices calculaton (see Center for Research in Security Prices (CRSP) standards and [this article](https://help.yahoo.com/kb/SLN28256.html) for more details).

 Storage is managed with `make.sh` (wrapper around `manage.py`), run `make.sh` to see a list of all supported actions.
 Also, most common actions can be performed with `make` command (see `Makefile` for more details).